Kiko (album)

 Kiko is the sixth album by the Mexican American rock group Los Lobos.
-A year later, Los Lobos performed a spoof of their song "Kiko and the Lavender Moon" known as "Elmo and the Lavender Moon" on the PBS series Sesame Street.
-With the exception of "La Bamba"'s 2 million units sold, "Kiko" sold more units (vinyl, CDs, cassettes) than any other album in their 46 year career of their original songs.
+With the exception of La Bamba's 2 million units sold, Kiko sold more units (vinyl, CDs, cassettes) than any other album in their 46 year career of original songs.
 Roughly 450,000 units were sold worldwide.

+A year after the album's release, Los Lobos performed a version of the song "Kiko and the Lavender Moon," as "Elmo and the Lavender Moon," on the PBS series Sesame Street.

 Track listing

 All songs written by David Hidalgo and Louie Pérez except where noted.